RiftValleySoftware/RVS_BlueThoth/README.md

 ![The Target As A Dependency](img/AddFramework.png)

 _Fig.
 4: The Target Framework As An Embedded Framework_

+Once this is done, the framework will appear in the "Frameowrks" automatic group in the Project Navigator.

 ![The Framework in the Project Navigator Frameworks Group](img/InFrameworksDir.png)